-The objective of this implementation project is to improve intersection safety by informing engineers about how to use a newly developed procedure for identifying and treating locations with red-light-related problems.
+The objective of this implementation project was to improve intersection safety by informing engineers about how to use a newly developed procedure for identifying and treating locations with red-light-related problems.
 The procedure is documented in the Handbook, as described in the previous section.
 Both the workshop and the Handbook are written for use by engineers and technicians.
-The workshop instructors are James A. Bonneson and Karl H. Zimmerman.
+The workshop instructors were James A. Bonneson and Karl Zimmerman.

 A two-year workshop series was established for the implementation project.
 This report describes the activities undertaken to achieve the project objective.
-Specifically, the following two activities were successfully completed in the first year:
+Specifically, the following three activities were successfully completed:

-- Develop workshop training materials (i.e., visual aids, handouts, participant exercises, software, etc.) that impart to workshop participants the information needed to effectively evaluate intersections, identify safety problems, diagnose the problems, and select countermeasures. - Conduct one, one-day workshop in each of five Texas cities.
+- Develop workshop training materials (i.e., visual aids, handouts, participant exercises, software, etc.) that impart to workshop participants the information needed to effectively evaluate intersections, identify safety problems, diagnose the problems, and select countermeasures. - Conduct one one-day workshop in each of five Texas cities during the first year. - Conduct one one-day workshop in each of five Texas cities during the second year.